opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 ### Analysis

-In this case study, we will largly focus on methods for comparing two groups using hypothesis testing and parametric and nonparametric tests.
+In this case study, we will largely focus on methods for comparing two groups using hypothesis testing and parametric and nonparametric tests.
 We also cover multiple testing correction and fairly advanced data visualization methods using ggplot2.

 #### Data import

-Data is imported from a PDF using `pdftools` to obtain data from the following table:
+Data is imported from a PDF using `pdftools` to obtain data from a large table.
+The beginning of this table looks like this:

 ![](img/first_page.png)